 - Damage to timbers – including woodworm or rot

-- Estimated cost of rebuilding the property for insurance purposes
+- The estimated cost of rebuilding the property for insurance purposes

 Full Structural Survey – These surveys are usually instructed on properties of unusual construction or properties that are a couple of hundred years old.
-This is the most in depth survey and the cost will vary depending on the size of property, somewhere between £1,000-£1,500.
+This is the most in-depth survey and the cost will vary depending on the size of the property, somewhere between £1,000-£1,500.
 Here are circumstances that may require you to need a building survey.